-Treasure Entertainment is one of Ireland's leading independent production companies, with a proven record in producing commercially and critically successful films for Irish and international audiences.
-Recent film credits include John Butler features, Handsome Devil and The Stag, Paddy Breathnach's Viva, and BAFTA nominated Good Vibrations.
+Treasure Entertainment is one of Ireland's leading independent production companies, with a proven record in producing commercially and critically successful films and television for Irish and international audiences.
+Notable film credits include John Butler feature films, Handsome Devil and The Stag, Paddy Breathnach's Oscar shortlisted Viva, and BAFTA nominated Good Vibrations.

 Rob Walpole Producer